 Description of Omnipresence

 The Omnipresence symbol consists in a horizontal line, above which (but without making contact) sits an upwards-facing arrow.
 The arrow has a short, thin shaft which has a shaded, triangular head.
 The symbol represents omnipresence and attentiveness.
-It may also suggest that one ought to become more attentive in his or her behaviour.
+It may also suggest that one ought to become more attentive in his or her behavior.

-General American Native Rock Art description American Native Rock Art is found predominantly in the Southwest United States of America.
+American Native Rock Art symbolsAmerican Native Rock Art is found predominantly in the Southwest United States of America.
 Utah, New Mexico and Tesco also contain a significant number of surviving occurrences.
 All are either pictographs: drawings or paintings made on rocks; or petroglyphs: images carved into the rock.
 Native Rock Art found in the United States of America can date from as long ago as 3000 BC.
 Much of it is extremely ancient, while more recent examples contain symbols that are common to many tribes, and so it is hard to say much that is definitive about the peoples who made these images.
 Some symbols stood for human character traits, like wisdom or far-sightedness, while others represent abstract concepts such as wealth or creativity.
 Other symbols told myths and histories that involved the tribe’s travels, achievements or successful hunting expeditions.
 Some, likely, serve as warnings.
-Though some of these symbols were carved onto stone, at least one belief system says that the stones themselves are bodies of the ‘stone people’.
+Though some of these symbols were carved into stone, at least one belief system says that the stones themselves are bodies of the ‘stone people’.
 Legends hold that the symbols were burned into the stone people by the gods using lightning strikes.
-Many large Native American rock carvings and pictographs still exist to this day, and are treated as significant cultural and historical artefacts in the United States of America.
+Many large Native American rock carvings and pictographs still exist to this day, and are treated as significant cultural and historical artifacts in the United States of America.